The New Orleans Advocate

 The old storefront building that 323 occupies was once a restaurant, a casual eatery called Aunt Leni’s, and it was later a record store.
 Kiehle said when efforts to attract another restaurant tenant drew no takers, the pop-up model emerged as an alternative.

-“We have some great restaurants on the Point,” she said, calling out longtime fixtures and the 2014 addition of Appetite Repair Shop, a spot for take-away meals and prepared foods from the chef Pete Vazquez.
+“We have some great restaurants on the Point,” she said, calling out longtime fixtures and the 2014 edition of Appetite Repair Shop, a spot for take-away meals and prepared foods from the chef Pete Vazquez.
 “But I think a lot of people feel that we could use another sit-down dining option.
 This way we’re getting more variety with a schedule of different people coming in.”

 “It’s their place for the night”